demiculus/mentalmodel/_mental_models/5-whys.md

 #### Practice

-1. Define something you have done/will do
+1. Identify an action or a problem (something you have done or plan to do).
-2. Ask why
+2. Ask "why?"
-3. Answer why
+3. Provide an answer.
-4. Repeat from #2
+4. Repeat steps 2 and 3 until you reach a root cause.

 #### Example-1